certinia/debug-log-analyzer/README.md

 The _Selectivity_ column will have a green tick if the query is selective, a red cross if it is not and will be blank if the selectivity could not be determine.
 Sorting on this column will sort the rows by relative query cost, this number can be seen by hovering the cell on the selectivity column.

+By default rows are grouped by the SOQL/ DML text, grouping can be removed and the rows shows as a flat list using the _Group by_ item in the header menu.

 ## Contributing

 Help us to make things better by [Contributing](https://raw.githubusercontent.com/financialforcedev/debug-log-analyzer/main/lana/CONTRIBUTING.md)\